 Now you've got your broadband set up, it's time to get your computer online.
 This is where that plug socket comes in handy.

-If you'll be using a laptop, you may find you're more comfortable with an external monitor, keyboard, or mouse - they're much better for your eyes and wrists if you'll be using it all day.
+If you're using a laptop, you may find you're more comfortable with an external monitor, keyboard, or mouse - they're much better for your eyes and wrists if you'll be using it all day.

 4. Get online